UNiXMIT/UNiXMF/docs/binp.md

 This feature was added in version 7.0 PU 3

-1. On the server, set 'MFES_BINPFH=true' in Region Configuration Information.
+1. On the server, set 'MFES_BINPFH=true' in Region Configuration Information and start/restart the region.

 ![1](images/binp-01.png)